WordPress/classic-editor/readme.txt

 = Default settings =

-When activated this plugin will restore the previous ("classic") WordPress editor and hide the new Block Editor ("Gutenberg").
+When activated this plugin will restore the previous ("classic") WordPress editor and hide the new block editor ("Gutenberg").
 These settings can be changed at the Settings => Writing screen.

 = Default settings for network installation =

 There are two options:

-* When network-activated this plugin will set the Classic Editor as default and prevent site administrators and users from changing editors.
+* When network-activated this plugin will set the classic editor as default and prevent site administrators and users from changing editors.
 The settings can be changed and default network-wide editor can be selected on the Network Settings screen.
 * When not network-activated each site administrator will be able to activate the plugin and choose options for their users.

-= Cannot find the "Switch to Classic Editor" link =
+= Cannot find the "Switch to classic editor" link =

-It is in the main Block Editor menu, see this [screenshot](https://ps.w.org/classic-editor/assets/screenshot-7.png?rev=2023480).
+It is in the main block editor menu, see this [screenshot](https://ps.w.org/classic-editor/assets/screenshot-7.png?rev=2023480).

 == Screenshots ==
 1. Admin settings on the Settings -> Writing screen.
 2. User settings on the Profile screen.
 Visible when the users are allowed to switch editors.
 3. "Action links" to choose alternative editor.
 Visible when the users are allowed to switch editors.
-4. Link to switch to the Block Editor while editing a post in the Classic Editor.
+4. Link to switch to the block editor while editing a post in the classic editor.
 Visible when the users are allowed to switch editors.
-5. Link to switch to the Classic Editor while editing a post in the Block Editor.
+5. Link to switch to the classic editor while editing a post in the block editor.
 Visible when the users are allowed to switch editors.
 6. Network settings to select the default editor for the network and allow site admins to change it.
-7. The "Switch to Classic Editor" link.
+7. The "Switch to classic editor" link.